comododragon/linaii/README.md

 3. If build went well, ```linad``` will be present at ```/path/to/lina/llvm/tools/lina/misc/linad/linad```.

-## Differences between Mark 1 and 2
+## Differences Between Mark 1 and 2

 *TODO: this section is still being populated*